-Start with your intention and product/service in mind to get ideas on what content to create.
+Start with your intention and the product/service in mind to get ideas on what content to create.

 Mind mapping is a free-form way of brainstorming ideas.
 It's more dynamic than listing and aligns with how our brain maps out ideas, thoughts, problem-solving, etc.

-Your content inspiration can come in many ways.
-You can source inspiration from your own personal experiences, conversations within your community, news/trends in the media.
+Your content inspiration can come to you in many ways.
+You can source inspiration from your own personal experiences, conversations within your community, and the news/trends in the media.

-Keep in mind, the content you create should align your business goals and your community’s interest.
+Keep in mind, the content you create should align with your business goals and your community’s interest.

 Take your time with this exercise.

 Spend a few minutes, hours, or days on this.